Find Trade Colleges

 Rogue Community College undergraduate students pay an average of $5,184 in in-state tuition and fees each year.
 The average amount in student loans that medical assisting majors at Rogue Community College take out while working on their Undergraduate Certificate is $17,537.

 You’ll be in good company if you decide to attend Southwestern Oregon Community College.
 It ranked #4 on our 2023 Best Value Allied Health Services Undergraduate Certificate Schools in Oregon list.
-SWOCC is a small public school located in the town of Coos Bay.
+SWOCC is a small public school located in the remote town of Coos Bay.

 Clackamas Community College also made our Best Allied Health Services Undergraduate Certificate Trade Schools in Oregon list, coming in at #5.